Pets of Vladimir Putin

-Vladimir Putin, current president of Russia, has owned seven dogs since he became president; since 2014, he has owned four dogs.
+Vladimir Putin, the current president of Russia, has owned many dogs over time.
 His fondness of dogs has led to dogs becoming a notable political gift in Russian diplomatic relations.

 List of dogs

 When Putin took office, the Putin family had two poodles, Tosya and Rodeo.
 They reportedly stayed with his ex-wife Lyudmila after their divorce.

 Konni (1999–2014)

 Konni (1999–2014) was a female black Labrador Retriever.
 Konni was born in 1999 and presented to Putin in December 2000.
 Konni was often seen at Putin's side, and was sometimes allowed to attend meetings when he greeted world leaders during visits to Russia.

 During a meeting with Angela Merkel, German Chancellor at the time, in 2007 in Putin's home in Sochi, Konni attended the meeting.
 Merkel, who was bitten by a dog in 1995, was seen freezing up as Konni sniffed her.
 Merkel later stated of the incident that: "He's afraid of his own weakness.
 Russia has nothing, no successful politics or economy.
-All they have is this."
+All they have is this".
 Putin himself said in 2016 to the German newspaper Bild, that he had no intention of scaring Merkel and that he had apologized to her.

 Putin was being updated on the progress of the Russian Global Navigation Satellite System (GLONASS) in 2007 when he inquired whether he would be able to buy a device hooked into GLONASS that would allow him to keep track of his dog, Konni.
 The collar was demonstrated on Konni on 17 October 2008, thus making Konni the first recipient of a GLONASS-enabled pet collar.